 Our services.

-• Fire stability studies of structures under standard temperature-time curves and real fires
+• Fire-resistance studies (loadbearing capacity) of structures exposed to standard and real fires

-• Study of the fire behaviour of structures and proposals for suitable protection solutions when necessary
+• Studies of the fire performance of structures and proposals for suitable means of protection when necessary

 The first step is to define the safety objectives and associated performance criteria.
 These may be:

-• Fire stability of the structures compatible with the evacuation of people and the intervention of emergency services
+• Fire resistance (loadbearing capacity) of the works consistent with evacuation of occupants and intervention of emergency services

 • Step 1: Preliminary risk analysis

-• Step 4: Assessment of the thermomechanical behaviour of structures
+• Step 4: Calculation of thermomechanical response of the works.

 Our skills

-Fire safety engineering mobilises many skills covered by our teams of expert engineers:
+Fire-safety engineering calls on the many skills of our teams of expert engineers:

-• Combustion, fluid mechanics, thermics..: fire development, and smoke movement.
+• Combustion, fluid mechanics, thermal engineering, etc.: fire development and smoke movement.

-• Structural mechanics: thermo-mechanical response of concrete, reinforced concrete, pre-stressed concrete, steel, composite and wood structures and of compartmentalisation elements.
+• Structural mechanics: thermomechanical response of concrete, reinforced-concrete, prestressed-concrete, steel, composite and timber structures and of compartmentation elements.

-Different means can be used in a fire safety engineering study:
+Different resources can be used in a fire-safety-engineering study:

 • Calculation methods

-– Simplified methods (analytical, defined in Eurocodes and rules of the art)
+– Simplified methods (analytical, defined in Eurocodes and rules of good practice)

-– Advanced methods (numerical simulations using FDS for fire development and SAFIR for structural behaviour calculation)
+– Advanced methods (numerical simulations using the FDS and SAFIR programs for calculating fire development and structural performance respectively).

-– Input data for calculation methods to extrapolate results from small-scale tests
+– Input data for calculation methods used to extrapolate from the results of small-scale tests

 • Statistical data